Making Dog and Cat Surgery in Roanoke Safer and More Effective

 Safety and Comfort in Every Procedure

-When your pet needs surgery, we’ll always have an in-depth discussion with you about their options, so we can make the best choice together for you and your family.
+When your dog or cat needs surgery, we’ll always have an in-depth discussion with you about their options, so we can make the best choice together for you and your family.
 Anesthesia is an important part of surgery, and for each procedure, we take every precaution to ensure the utmost safety and comfort from start to finish.
 With their surgery, your pet will receive the following services:

 - Pre-anesthetic blood work.
 This allows us to ensure your pet is free of any underlying conditions that could affect anesthesia.
 It also gives us valuable information that helps us personalize your pet's anesthetic protocol.